rmartins90/rmartins90/README.md

 <h2>👋 Hi there.
 I'm Rui Martins</h2>

-Software Engineer with a particular taste for frontend development.
+Software Engineer with a particular interest in implementing performant and good user interfaces.

 - 🔭 I’m currently working at [Infraspeak](https://infraspeak.com/) as a Team Lead
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/-rui-martins-/)